FootprintsForFreedom/FootprintsForFreedomBackend/Sources/AppApi/Documentation.docc/Api/Waypoints/Verification/WaypointListRepositoriesWithUnverifiedModels.md

-# List repositories with unverified waypoints
+# List repositories with unverified models

 Lists all repositories having at least one unverified waypoint.

 ## Request

     GET /api/v1/waypoints/unverified

+> Note: This api endpoint also lists all waypoint repositories with unverified tags.

 This endpoint is only available to moderators.